Zinevand

-Zinevand (زينوند, also Romanized as Zīnevand and Zeynavand; also known as Zenīvand) is a village in Miyan Kaleh Rural District, in the Central District of Behshahr County, Mazandaran Province, Iran.
-At the 2016 census, its population was 1,484, in 487 families.
+Zinevand (زينوند) (Note: Also romanized as Zeynavand and Zīnevand; also known as Zenīvand) is a village in Miyan Kaleh Rural District of the Central District in Behshahr County, Mazandaran province, Iran.
 Zinevand is located southeast of the village of Zagh Marz.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,427 in 368 households.
+The following census in 2011 counted 1,491 people in 413 households.
+The 2016 census measured the population of the village as 1,484 people in 487 households.